EmirBoz/ReactProject/README.md

 # ReactProject

-Exercises for add component in React Project => Expenses added
+Exercise for add component in React Project => Expenses added